Prof. Dr. Tilmann Rabl, Lawrence Benson

 - Due to space limitations and late Corona-related registration, please send me an email (lawrence.benson(at)hpi.de) if you want to participate in this course by Friday, 6th November 23:59.
 You do not need to send us this mail before the first event, so you can come and decide if you want to take this course after the intro.
 There is no first come, first served.

 The course will take place Wednesdays at 13:30.
-In this course, we will meet in-person at HPI in room F-1.04.
-All meetings will also be virtual, in case students prefer to stay at home.
+Due to the current Corona development, the course will kick-off virtually.
+We will evaluate if in-person meetings are possible once the situation improves.
 The meetings will be weekly (most weeks) to discuss a new paper and the individual teams' progress.